History

 The Diocese of Memphis was formed in 1971.
 After the split, Catholic Charities of Tennessee, Inc. included all the counties east of the Tennessee River.
 Bishop Joseph A. Durick appointed Rev. Louis J. Junod as the second executive director of Catholic Charities of Tennessee, Inc. in 1970.

-During the 1970's, assistance was provided to approximately 45,000 persons in programs ranging from family counseling, emergency assistance, geriatrics, adoptions and pregnancy counseling, refugee services, child care and social ministries.
+During the 1970s, assistance was provided to approximately 45,000 persons in programs ranging from family counseling, emergency assistance, geriatrics, adoptions and pregnancy counseling, refugee services, child care, and social ministries.

 In August of 1975, the Refugee Resettlement Program, funded by the United States Catholic Conference, began and resettled approximately 3,000 refugees from 1978 to the early 80s.
 In response to the turmoil in Southeast Asia, refugees were mostly from Laos, Vietnam, and Cambodia.